abhinpai/pai-portfolio/docs/react/hooks/hooks_state.md

 ```

-In the above example we declare a new state variable, which I called "name".
+In the above example, we declare a new state variable, which I called "name".

-`useState` method return array, In that first subscript value is state (name) and the second value is a method to mutate that state (setName) and we used Javascript `Array Destructing`
+`useState` method return array, In that first subscript value, states (name) and the second value is a method to mutate that state (setName) and we used Javascript `Array Destructing`

 ```jsx
 let stateResult =  useState('Anonymous');